 If the anchoring of the root system in the ground is stronger than the strength of the trunk, the trunk will break before the root system fails.
-Trunk snapping is comparatively more likely in quickly varying winds, such as in tornadoes, but this a too complex factor to account for.
-Some tree types are prone to deformation failure, which occurs in trunks with a high flexural strength but lower pressure resistance.
+Trunk snapping is probably most likely in quickly varying winds, such as in tornadoes.
+Some tree types are prone to deformation failure, which occurs in trunks with high flexural strength but lower pressure resistance.

-Some trees may be ill and be (very) weak as a result.
-If there are signs for this to be the case, the tree cannot be rated except by an expert.
-For other trees, a rating can be given, but a single tree rating should never be used to rate a tornado's maximum intensity.
+Some trees may be ill, and be (very) weak as a result.
+If there are signs for this to be the case, damage to the tree cannot be rated except by an expert.